overte-org/overte-docs-sphinx/docs/source/host/configure-settings/audio-settings.rst

 However, we understand that our equation may not match exactly what you're looking for in your domain.
 You can change your domain-wide audio settings by adjusting the attenuation and the reverb levels (go to **Domain Settings > Content > Audio Environment**).

 * *Attenuation* determines how much quieter sounds get over distance.
 The default domain attenuation is the amount of noise reduction that is enabled across the domain environment.
-Vircadia domains default to a distance attenuation curve roughly like the real world.
+Overte domains default to a distance attenuation curve roughly like the real world.
 If you see two avatars talking in the distance, you can hear them, but not very well.
 If you approach them, they become more audible in a manner that approximates what you're likely to be used to.
 If the default attenuation is 0, no matter how far away a sound source is, it still plays at full volume.
 Likewise, the default attenuation for a domain can be set very high (to a max value of 1), making only things very near to you audible.
 * *Reverb* enables echo-like effects in your domain.
 It can give the effect of sounding like you are in a large empty room, deep inside a large cave, or inside a tiny room like a tiled shower.
 The 'Reverb Decay Time' defines how long you can hear an echo after the initial sound.
 'Wet/Dry Mix' sets the percentage mix of the reverb tail relative to the original "dry" signal.
 Levels between 5-25% will generally give you useful results.
 For a very thick reverb, you might try a value as high as 50% where the reverb is nearly as loud as the original signal.

 ^^^^^^^^^^^